 - In registering in the Faculty, students must obtain both departmental and faculty (Dean's) approval for courses selected. - ii.
 Registration for a course constitutes registration for the examinations in that course. - iii.
 A student is not deemed to be fully registered for a course unless his/her financial obligations to the University have been fulfilled. - iv.
-A student may, with the permission of the respective Head of Department, change his/her Major, Minor or Special within the Faculty. - A student who has registered for a course but who wishes to withdraw from that course must apply during the Add/Drop period to the Dean for approval. - vi.
+A student may, with the permission of the respective Head of Department, change his/her Major, Minor or Special within the Faculty. - v.
+A student who has registered for a course but who wishes to withdraw from that course must apply to do so online during the Add/Drop period; late Add/Drop may be subject to financial penalties.
+Add/Drop requests must be made online via the Student Administration System (SAS) https://sas.mona.uwi.edu/. - vi.
 Deadlines for changes to registration, including withdrawal from or addition of courses, will be as prescribed in University regulations.